mmorenoverdu/HLJT/HLJT_local/Readme_HLJT_local.md

 	-The set of angles to rotate the stimuli in the task.
 The experiment will look for the specific Excel file.

-	-Options: 8 with increments of 45º(default)/4 with increments of 90º/6 with increments of 60º /12 with increments of 90º.
+	-Options: 8 with increments of 45 degrees (default)/4 with increments of 90 degrees/6 with increments of 60 degrees /12 with increments of 90 degrees.

 -hands_views: mandatory.